 "Building a house in California is becoming increasingly cost-effective," says Scott Berens, CEO of California real estate experts Balsamo Homes.
 "While purchasing land, hiring professionals, and paying out for the raw materials can add up to a hefty price tag, these tend to compare favorably to the listing prices of homes in the same area.
 That being said, house building in California has unique challenges due to the varied climatic conditions throughout the state.
 Right now, places like San Francisco and Los Angeles may be more expensive for house-building projects; however, several other locations in California, such as Marin County and San Diego, may provide better cost-efficiencies for housebuilders."

-California stands out as the mainland US state where building a home looks most advantageous compared to buying one.
+Among the mainland US states, building a home in California is more advantageous compared to buying one than anywhere else.
 The cost of constructing a home in the Golden State ranges around $495K, representing a saving of around $205K compared to the median listing price for single family homes of $700K.
 It should be noted, however, that the median lot size here is one of the nation’s smallest at 0.17 acres, though that should still be enough for a home with that all-important swimming pool.

 Washington State is in 11th position in the ranking of financial advantages that can be realized when building a home, with anyone who chooses that option instead of buying one able to save around $66K.
 Combined building costs are about the same as California’s at $493K, but this is compared to a much lower median house listing price of $559K.
 Land for building on is reasonable at a median cost of $44K per acre.